tarantuli/enchanters-manual/complete-setup.md

 [Return to index](README.md)

-# Setup
+# Complete Setup

 ## Game mode choices

-1. Choose whether you want to use basic *fists* or banners as starting items.
+1. Choose what you want to use as starting items:
+    1. Basic *fists*;
+    1. Banners.
-1. Choose whether you want to use basic *enchanting* or classes as starting enchantments.
+1. Choose what you want to use as starting enchantments:
+    1. Basic *of enchanting*;
+    1. Classes.
-1. Choose whether you want to either select random kingdom decks, select kingdom decks in player order, or select kingdom decks as a group.
+1. Choose how you want to select kingdom decks:
+    1. Select randomly;
+    1. Select decks in player order;
+    1. Select decks as as group.
 1. Choose whether you want a shorter game.
+1. Choose what you want:
-1. Choose whether you want completely random villages, banners, classes and Overlords, or kingdom related villages, banners, classes, and Overlords.
+    1. Completely random villages, banners, classes and Overlords;
+    1. Kingdom related villages, banners, classes, and Overlords.
 1. Choose whether you want to add an Overlord to the game.
 1. Choose whether you want to do a co-op game.
 1. If you chose a co-op game, choose whether you want a harder co-op game or a simpler co-op game (Overlord type).